New Year's Celebrations in the Old World

 Oshogatsu (Japan)

-Additionally, people visit shrines and temples to pray for blessings in the coming year, a practice known as ‘Hatsumode.’
-Oshogatsu is not just a festive time but a sacred period filled with rituals and practices that reflect the Japanese values of respect for nature, family bonds, and the hope for peace and prosperity in the New Year.
+Families gather to see the first sunrise of the year in a tradition called ‘Hatsuhinode,’ wishing for a bright year.
+Japanese people visit shrines and temples to pray for blessings in the New Year in a custom known as ‘Hatsumode.’
+Oshogatsu is a sacred time full of rituals and practices that embody Japanese values of respect for nature and family, and a desire for peace and prosperity in the New Year.

 Edinburgh Hogmanay 2010 / John Lord from Edinburgh, Scotland, CC BY 2.0 https://creativecommons.org/licenses/by/2.0, via Wikimedia Commons